Probabilistic Wind Power Modelling via Heteroscedastic Non-Stationary Gaussian Processes: Methodology

 Due to the complex hierarchical structure of GPs with the GSM kernel, we can no longer perform maximum marginal likelihood inference directly.
 This is because computing the marginal likelihood requires integrating out not only the latent function $f$ but also all input-dependent hyperparameter functions, making the integral intractable.
-As an alternative, we employ maximum a posteriori (MAP) inference, where we maximize the log-posterior $\log p(\theta | \by) \propto \log p(\by|\theta) + \log p(\theta)$, where \( p(\by|\theta) \) is the marginal likelihood, integrating out only the function values $f$.
-This allows us to perform gradient-based optimization, using numerical optimizers such as ADAM.
+As an alternative, we employ maximum a posteriori (MAP) inference, where we maximise the log-posterior $\log p(\theta | \by) \propto \log p(\by|\theta) + \log p(\theta)$, where \( p(\by|\theta) \) is the marginal likelihood, integrating out only the function values $f$.
+This allows us to perform gradient-based optimisation, using numerical optimisers such as ADAM.